PabloGancharov/PabloGancharov.github.io/_posts/2018-11-24-changelog-kafka-experiment.markdown

 This is a good moment to get up  :raised_hands:, stretch your legs :walking:, and grab another cup of :coffee: because we're just about to start the fun part!

-#### STEP #2 - Setup Kafka, Kafka connect and debezium
+#### STEP #2 - Setup Kafka and debezium

 For our purposes we will use the __Confluent Open Source__ Kafka quick start bundle  [https://www.confluent.io/download/](https://www.confluent.io/download/)

 1. Download and unzip the confluent package (in my case `confluent-oss-5.0.1-2.11.zip`)
-2. Add mysql support by downloading jdbc driver for [mysql](https://dev.mysql.com/downloads/connector/j/5.1.html) `mysql-connector-java-5.1.47` and adding it to `share/java/kafka-connect-jdbc`
-3. Add Debezium plugin (this will be usefull to also apply changes to the streamed data).
+2. Add Debezium plugin (this will be usefull to also apply changes to the streamed data).
 Download the latest from [https://repo1.maven.org/maven2/io/debezium/debezium-connector-mysql/](https://repo1.maven.org/maven2/io/debezium/debezium-connector-mysql/) (in my case `debezium-connector-mysql-0.9.0.Beta1-plugin.tar.gz`) unzip it and move the extracted folder to `share/java/`

-#### STEP #3 - Configure Kafka Connect to detect changes on specific tables

 Start Kafka: `./bin/confluent start`

 ![Confluent start](/files/kafka-changelog/confluent_start.png)

+Also you can access [http://localhost:8083/](http://localhost:8083/) to check the rest API is work.ing

 __Testing producer/consumer w/ simple messages__